To implement the lift-and-learn solution you will need:

 The Serial Trigger is an additional OnSign TV Module that will read the events sent from the Nexmosphere Controller and trigger the associated content at the OnSign TV player.

-- Start this process with the Nexmosphere connected to your PC and make sure you know the Com Port associated to your device
+- Start this process with the Nexmosphere connected to your PC and make sure you know the Com Port associated with your device

 - Download the Serial Trigger Adapter